jesse-ai/docs/docs/getting-started/environment-setup.md

-## Installer script for Ubuntu 18.04
+## Ubuntu

-Jesse provides a [bash script](https://github.com/jesse-ai/stack-installer) that installs all the required stack and pip packages including Jesse itself.
+We provide a [bash script](https://github.com/jesse-ai/stack-installer) that installs all the required stack and pip packages including Jesse itself on a fresh Ubuntu 18.04 machine.

-Run below command in a fresh Ubuntu 18.04 VPS:
+Run below command:

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/jesse-ai/stack-installer/master/ubuntu-18.04.sh)"
 ```

+In case a fresh install isn't possible for you, look at the [repository](https://github.com/jesse-ai/stack-installer/blob/master/ubuntu-18.04.sh) and use commands that suit your environment.

+## macOS

+TODO...

 ## Windows